polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     $vNet | Set-AzureRmVirtualNetwork
     ```

-1. In the Cloud Shell pane, run the following command to identify the Resource Id of the newly created **sapSubnet** and store it in the $sapSubnetId variable:
+1. In the Cloud Shell pane, run the following commands to identify the Resource Id of the newly created **sapSubnet** and store it in the $sapSubnetId variable:

     ```
+    $vNet = Get-AzVirtualNetwork -ResourceGroupName $adRgName -Name $vNetName
     $sapSubnetId = (Get-AzVirtualNetworkSubnetConfig -Name $sapSubnetName -VirtualNetwork $vNet).Id
     ```